attilammagyar/js80p/README.md

-Many of the [synthesis parameters](#usage-synth) are polyphonic, which means that each simultaneously playing voice can use different values and run their own individual timelinle for those parameters, as long as an envelope is assigned to them.
+Many of the [synthesis parameters](#usage-synth) are polyphonic, which means that each simultaneously playing voice can use different values and run their own individual timeline for those parameters, as long as an envelope is assigned to them.

 Envelopes in JS80P use DAHDSR stages to reach four different values for their